shilangyu/avatar/README.md

 # avatar

-Source code for generating my avatar plus the story behind it
+Source code for generating my avatar plus the story behind it.